 The Root Zone Model performs the water balance calculations at the resolution of mapped land use units.
 Total acreages of vineyards, other lesser agricultural commodities, and the urban footprints in the Valley have remained relatively constant over the selected base period.
 The Root Zone Model was run based on the 1987 and 2011 Land Use Data from DWR.
 DWR's Geographic Information Systems (GIS) data for 1987 and 2011 land use includes information for land use class, irrigation status, irrigation method, and irrigation water source.
-Figure 6-10 through Figure 6-17 show the 1987 and 2011 Land Use data.
+Figure 6-10 through Figure 6-17 show the 1987 and 2011 Land Use-derived model inputs.
+The Root Zone Model was run separately using 1987 and 2011 land use data.
 Model results presented in this report are based on linear interpolation between these two runs, assuming a constant rate at which land use changed between 1987 and 2011.
-Model results for 2011 and use data.
+Model results for 2011 and beyond are based on 2011 land use data.